smatechnologies/ibm-i-agent-docs/docs/security/object-authority-matrix.md

 REFFLOW command can be used from the command entry line of the LSAM Menu system (if the user is not restricted from command line usage).
-From outside of the LSAM menu system, this command can only be used if the interactive job\'s library list was previously set equal to an LSAM environment.
+From outside of the LSAM menu system, this command can only be used if the interactive job's library list was previously set equal to an LSAM environment.
 The interactive job library list can be set (outside of the LSAM menu system) by using the LSAM command in library QGPL: SMASETLIBL (refer to [Commands and Utilities](Commands-and-Utilities.md#top) for more